KingS-De-Analyst/Retail-Transaction-Analysis/README.md

 ```
 This query is to know the total amount of sales for each product in addition to their revenue.
 I calculated the total revenue for each product and sorted the products by their revenue.
-I am listing the top 50 in this case where we have Huawei leading as the product with the highest revenue.
+I am listing the top 10.

 - **Query for the top performing products based on quantity sold**
 ```sql